USDA-ARS-GBRU/Wheat_glaucousness_mapping/README.md

 **K21-WaxExp_T6-T10_final_DMM_HGpop_Rready.csv** # Kinston 2021

-Calculation of phenotypic means among genotype replicates within an environment was done using a mixed model with R packages:
+Calculation of phenotypic means was done using a mixed model with R packages:

 *lme4 version 1.1.35.2*